 SQL is implemented by a number of popular database systems, such as MySQL, MariaDB, and PostgreSQL.
 It does not specify a way to build a database, only how to interact with it.
 Each database system's developers choose how to implement the SQL standard.

-SQLite is a lightweight implementation of most of the SQL database standard.
+SQLite is a lightweight relational database system based on the SQL standard.
+It is used primarily for local and embedded storage, and also early development and prototyping.
 A handful of advanced features are not included, but it is otherwise a fully-functioning database system.
-SQLite is Open Source software, and the code is in the Public Domain.

-How is SQLite different than other RDBMS programs?
+How is SQLite Different from Other RDBMS Programs?

 There are a number of advantages to this client-server model of database management.
 For example, multiple applications can read and write to the same database.